The image, now a treasured gift from my childhood, is etched in my memory.

 Every night, when Uncle Sam retired to the back room where he slept, his light would be on for a long time.
 We always knew to leave him alone, but one night curiosity won out and I peeked.
 Silhouetted by soft lamplight, he was sitting on the side of his bed with his big black Bible, which he kept on his nightstand, open and resting on his lap.
 I sensed I was intruding on a private moment and scurried back to bed.
 Yet the image lingered in my mind.
 I knew the Word of God was important to him; it wasn’t just words on a page, but words that he clung to, words that guided his steps and words that shaped him.

 Uncle Sam, and my grandmother, lived on the farm until 1981.
-After a particularly nasty snow storm left them without power, and no way for family to reach them, the decision was made for them to move into my grandmother’s house in Chesapeake.
+After a particularly nasty snow storm left them without power, and no way for family to reach them, they decided to move into my grandmother’s house in Chesapeake, Virginia.
 As they were downsizing, Uncle Sam asked me what I wanted.
 I asked for his old iron bed, which he had gotten for his first marriage in 1916.
 During a visit back to Shawboro in 2011, one of Uncle Sam’s half-cousins surprised me with the original large oval-framed engagement photograph of Uncle Sam and Lizzie Duncan, taken in 1915.
 The portrait hangs in my guest room above the iron bed.

 Uncle Sam died on May 5, 1986.
 He may not have had children, but he left behind a powerful legacy.
 I once heard someone describe him as a saint, and while he was not perfect, I think it is an accurate description.
 He lived out, and continually displayed the fruit of the Holy Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
 He was virtuous and feared God.
 He loved his neighbor.
 He loved his family.
 And I have no doubt how much he loved me.
 Even today, his words and example are still influencing my life.